eloj/radix-sorting/README.md

 ## <a name="counting-sort"></a> From the top; Counting sort

-The simplest way to sort an array of integers, without comparing elements, is to simply count how many there are of each unique integer, and use those counts to write the result.
+Possibly the simplest way to sort an array of integers, is to simply count how many there are of each, and use those counts to write the result.
+We don't even have to compare elements.

 This is the most basic [counting sort](https://en.wikipedia.org/wiki/Counting_sort).